mantidproject/documents/Design/SANS/NewISISDesign/SANSState/SANSState.md

 ### Sub-states
 Since a reduction in the SANS work-flow can depend on more than 100 variables it is advisable to not store them in a flat data structure.
-Hence a  `SANSStateComplete` object should be composed of sub-`SANSState` objects which contain information relevant for a unit of work, e.g. a work-flow algorithm, or a specific domain, e.g. instrument information.
+Hence a  `SANSState` object should be composed of sub-`SANSState` objects which contain information relevant for a unit of work, e.g. a work-flow algorithm, or a specific domain, e.g. instrument information.

 The envisioned sub-states are: